IvetteMcDermott/PP1/README.md

 <br>
 <br>

 # Technology Used

 ### For this website had been use HTML and CSS languages.
 ### Also, had use fontawesome and google fonts for the font and icons.
 <br>
 <br>

+# Funtionality

+### The actions expected from the nav and interactive links are working as planned.
+### The display of the pages is showing as anticipated.

 # Tested